OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Installing-Software/Using-opkg.md

 This is accomplished with OPKG, the package manager for the Omega's Operating System.
 It is used primarily to download and install packages.
 If you're familiar with Linux or other Linux distributions then a good comparison for OPKG is the `apt-get` utility.

+Here you'll learn how to use the OPKG package manager and get some background on the Onion repositories from which the software packages will be installed.

 ### How to use the Package Manager

 The basic overview of managing your packages starts with updating OPKG.
 After that, you can add or remove packages, or show your available and installed packages.